fenner/icmp-node-id/draft-ietf-intarea-extended-icmp-nodeid.md

 these optional pieces of information MUST be ignored.

-It is valid (though pointless until additional bits are assigned by IANA) to receive a Node Information Object where bits 5 and 6 are both 0; this MUST NOT generate a warning or error.
+It is valid (though pointless until additional bits are assigned by IANA) to receive a Node Identification Object where bits 5 and 6 are both 0; this MUST NOT generate a warning or error.

 ### Behavior when additional bits are reserved {#fooblewomp}